nest/nest-simulator/doc/tutorials/pynest_tutorial/part_4_topologically_structured_networks.rst

 connection, the number of connections, or defining a subset of the nodes to connect.

-Chapter 3 in NTUM deals comprehensively with all the different                        GJØR OM TIL LINK!!!!!!!!!!!!!!!!!!!!!!!!!S possibilities, and it’s suggested that you look there for learning about the different constraints, as well as reading through the different examples listed there.
+Chapter 3 in NTUM deals comprehensively with all the different possibilities, and it’s suggested that you look there for learning about the different constraints, as well as reading through the different examples listed there.
 Here are some representative examples for setting